Skip to Main Content

 The astronaut was given his name soon after his arrival, thanks to a contest among local school kids.
 Fifth grader Cathy Thomas came up with the catchy title, linking the giant to the then-current Gemini space program (If he'd arrived a couple of years later, he might have been "Apollo Al").

-The Gemini Giant has survived surprisingly well over the decades, although his original mini-rocket -- cradled in his arms -- was stolen repeatedly and has been replaced with what appears to be an aerial bomb.
+The Gemini Giant survived surprisingly well over the decades, although his original mini-rocket -- cradled in his arms -- was stolen repeatedly and has been replaced with what appears to be an aerial bomb.

 The Korelcs retired in 1986 and sold the Launching Pad, which continued under a series of owners until it closed in 2012.
-For five years the Gemini Giant guarded an empty restaurant that rapidly felt into ruin, with a sagging roof, shattered windows, and potholed parking lot.
+For five years the Gemini Giant guarded an empty restaurant that rapidly fell into ruin, with a sagging roof, shattered windows, and potholed parking lot.
 When we spoke with the realtor in early 2017, he said he'd received "a zillion phone calls" about the Giant, but that the owner wouldn't sell the astronaut unless the buyer also bought the Launching Pad.
 "He's not gonna give up the spaceman," the realtor told us.
 "Not unless you want to pay the price for the whole place.
 Then you can have the spaceman."

 Tully Garrett and Holly Barker were out shopping for antiques when they came across the Gemini Giant and Launching Pad, and quickly decided that they would be the new owners.
 On October 16, 2017, they closed on "the whole place" and began repairing and refurbishing the property and restaurant.
 Their first project: giving the Gemini Giant's nameplate base a fresh coat of paint.

 The grand reopening of the Launching Pad was on May 3, 2019, and by the end of the year the Gemini Giant's helmet was once again lit from within at night.
-That interior light bulb appears to have since burned out again, but the spaceman is now illuminated by spotlights after dark.

 Gemini Giant: Space Age Muffler Man